Seagate/cloudfuse/test-scripts/README.md

    you can change this to false.
 Do note that the longer tests generate a large amount of data, so don't run them frequently as that will bring our data charges up.

+To run on Windows follow the following steps:

+1. Edit the .ps1 files to reference the mount path, cache, and folder that lyvecloudfuse is stored in.

+2. When running the e2e tests you will need to open a separate terminal and mount lyvecloudfuse into the folder that you reference in the e2e-test_windows.ps1 file.

+3. Run the test file using a powershell terminal on Windows.
+You can run them like

+   .\e2e-test_windows.ps1

+   .\mount-test_windows.ps1